 The changes do not seem so arduous for organizations to deal with, but the changes seem to be for the better and could help bridge any spaces between these company relationships.

 Under the new SSAE 18 guidelines, service organizations will now need to have specific management programs for their third-party vendors.
-If an organization has third-party vendors, also known as Subversive Organizations, the company needs to have clearly described responsibilities for each of these vendors.
+If an organization has third-party vendors, also known as Subservice organizations, the company needs to have clearly described responsibilities for each of these vendors.
 In addition to this, they need to have recorded performance reviews that contain routine audits and reviews on what they learned from these findings.

 Service Organizations also need to have a formal process to gauge annual risk assessment.
 This new statement of standards also addresses risks and mandates an assessment for them.
 As a part of each report for third-party vendors, each company needs to include specific plan details on how they deal with risk management.
 The report for this program also needs to explain and outline the efficiency of this plan.